 Rachel is a public health professional with over 16 years post qualification experience gained in clinical practice and international development policy and advocacy.
 Rachel is passionate about improving the health and wellbeing of vulnerable and marginalised children and families.
 She specialises in global health policy analysis and the translation of complex issues and evidence into real solutions to achieve health and social change.
 Rachel has held senior roles within large international NGOs and both public and private sector health services.
 Rachel’s career spans policy and practice in health equity, maternal, newborn and child health, healthy ageing, climate change and palliative care.
 Rachel's work with CEI will focus on gathering, analysing, translating and communicating evidence for policy and practice.

 Pony completed her PhD program with the Division of Psychology at Nanyang Technological University in Singapore.
-Her focus was how individuals can come to build strong identification with a culture through social others in the socio-cultural milieu.
-Pony has worked as a teaching assistant at the University, taking on the undergraduate tutorial classes of personality psychology, and statistics in psychology courses.
-She also worked off-campus at a local polytechnic, teaching various foundational psychology courses to diploma-level students and is currently tutoring for an introductory research method course.
-At CEI Pony provides research support.
-She is currently involved in scale validation and testing measurement invariance.
+Her focus was on how individuals can come to build strong identification with a culture through social others in the socio-cultural milieu.
+At CEI, Pony provides research support.
+She is based in Singapore.

 David is an economist with a longstanding interest in using better evidence to inform policy.
 David has background in consulting, where most recently he was exploring how to apply cost benefit analysis techniques to the evaluation of evidence-based social policy interventions to determine their economic impact.
 At CEI, David uses his quantitative and consulting skills to engage in a range of projects involving implementation, impact and economic evaluations.

-Lauren Hodge is a research academic with a PhD in Psychology.
-She has 10 years' experience in developing, evaluating and delivering programs for children and families in school and community practice settings.
+Lauren Hodge is a researcher with a PhD in psychology.
+She has 10 years' experience in evaluating and delivering programs for children and families in community settings.
 Lauren specialises in evidence-based program planning and implementation support for organisations and practitioners working in child wellbeing and family support.
-In her role at CEI, Lauren is responsible for supporting agencies to successfully implement effective programs, practices and service models.
-Lauren’s research activity concerns implementing and sustaining programs with a focus on the facilitators and barriers that can get in the way for organisations, communities and practitioners throughout the implementation process.
+In her role at CEI, Lauren is responsible for helping agencies successfully implement effective programs, practices and service models.
+Lauren’s research activity concerns implementing and sustaining programs with a focus on the facilitators and barriers for organisations, communities and practitioners during the implementation process.

 Sophia Rinaldis is a social worker with nearly a decade of experience in mental health policy and research.
 Her experience lies in creating pathways to bring empirical research into policy and programming.
 She holds a strong interest in using evidence and evaluation to increase equity in the delivery of social services.
 At CEI, Sophia works in knowledge synthesis and develops high language summaries for use in practice.